Rendering#

 Render presets#

-SAMSON provides SBRenderPreset - a class that stores the rendering preferences.
-You can add multiple render preset nodes in a document, copy them, and apply them to set the global rendering settings accordingly.
+SAMSON provides SBRenderPreset, a class that stores rendering preferences.
+You can add multiple render preset nodes to a document, copy them, and apply them to restore global rendering settings.

 Please refer to SBRenderPreset for more information.